 Typefaces generate feelings.
 Some feel antique or modern, feminine or masculine, sweet or salty.
 They also improve visibility, tell the readers a great deal about the content of a book, and create visual impact alongside the competition.
-Appropriate typography is essential to a cover design. and it should support the overall theme of the cover and the genre.
+Appropriate typography is essential to a cover design.
+And it should support the overall theme of the cover and the genre.
 Carefully consider the size, weight, and style of each typographic element.
 Unless the author is well known, the book title should be the largest typography element on the front cover.
 Avoid using more than two fonts, and always choose readability over fancy fonts or effects.

 - Color conveys emotion.

 Color conveys emotion, sets the mood, and can quickly communicate a message to the potential reader.
 The message depends on the color.
 Thriller novels often use red to convey urgency or danger, purple hints at spirituality or magic, and sunny yellow feels like a summer beach read.
 Color has the power to direct our eye and shows us where to look, what to do, and how to interpret something.
-The psychology of color usually depends on context.
-That “thriller novel red” could also mean love or romance when used in a different way.
+The psychology of color usually depends on the context.
+That “thriller novel red” could also mean love or romance when used differently.
 Make sure your colors represent the mood and genre of your book by doing a little research.

-Book cover design requires all of these elements to work together to create a cohesive and compelling design with the message Pick me up and read me.
+Book cover design requires all of these elements to work together to create a cohesive and compelling design with the message: Pick me up and read me.
 You put significant time, thought, and work into your manuscript, and it deserves to be noticed.
 If you’d like help creating a brilliant cover for your book, consider hiring a cover designer.

-Gwyn Flowers is the owner of GKS Creative specializing in book design, logos, branding and corporate design.
-She lives in Nashville, TN, with her husband Julian, and dogs Ellie and Lizzie.
+Gwyn Flowers is the owner of GKS Creative, specializing in book design, logos, branding, and corporate design.
+She lives in Nashville, TN, with her husband Julian and dogs Ellie and Lizzie.
 Visit her at gkscreative.com.